Seapoint Bar & Grill

 Shamrock Pub is another great, no-nonsense local bar with cheap drinks and diehard Boston fans.
 Grab a cocktail or a Bud Light and catch the game with some of Southie’s best!
 If you’re looking for a great bar with flat-screen TVs and lots of local color, head down to Shamrock for the next game.

-This spacious restaurant offers plenty of beer on tap, signature cocktails, punch bowls to share, plus a menu filled with shareable appetizers like spicy wings, whipped feta, meatballs, tater skins and more!
+This spacious restaurant offers plenty of beer on tap, signature cocktails, punch bowls to share, plus a menu filled with shareable appetizers like spicy wings, buffalo cauliflower, and fried mozzarella!
 The Broadway also serves up hot and delicious wood fire pizza too!
 There are plenty of wide-screen TV’s to watch the game to make sure you don’t miss a play.

-This new and improved hot spot on West Broadway is a great place to watch the game.
+This local favorite on West Broadway is a great place to watch the game.
 Featuring plenty of flatscreen TV, appetizers like nachos, wings, and onion rings perfect for sharing!
 Shenannigans also has a burger, flatbread pizza, and a steak and cheese sandwich for those with a bigger appetite.
 Order up a classic cosmo, a screwball martini and a harvest mule made with vodka, fresh lime and gingerbeer – are just a few of their featured cocktails!
 There’s also plenty of beer on tap and bubbly for all!

 We can’t think of a better place to “hang” this season and watch the game than Coppersmith.
 Complete with rooftop bar, patio, food trucks and fun and exciting events and specials, Coppersmith is THE place to be in Southie!
 As one of the newest rooftop bars in the city and the only in South Boston, Coppersmith’s Air Deck is a 3,000 sq ft coveted al fresco space outfitted with a vintage Airstream trailer-turned-full service bar, rustic chic picnic tables, flat screen TVs and stellar cityscape views.
 Guests can sip cocktails by the glass or pitcher as they cheer on the Pats on the 12 ft projection screen located in the main dining room as well as via mounted TV’s around the main bar and rooftop!